Relevant information

 This edition of Agora Day invites institutional decision-makers, researchers, students and technology professionals to think together about how new generation technologies can become allies of a smarter, fairer and more aware of their own limits resource management.

-We will be visited by
+On this day of ÁGORA we will be visited by

 Joaquín Sánchez